siegerts/pending-response/README.md

-# Pending Response action
+# Pending Response action 🏀

-On issue comment by a non-repo member (memberAssociations), remove the `pendingResponseLabel`, if present.
+On issue comment by a non-repo member (`member-associations`), remove the `pending-response-label`, if present.

-Optionally, add a follow up label (actionableLabel) to indicate that an action is required by the team.
+Optionally, add a follow up label (`actionable-label`) to highlight that an action is required by the team.

 ## Inputs